viksant/viksant.github.io/_posts/2022-11-11-Bashed_HTB.md

 ```bash
 python3 file_name.py target_ip
 ```
->Now we can submit user flag
+>Now we can submit the user flag
 {: .prompt-info}

 Now, all we gotta do is: